 Deviled egg potato salad with salmon, dill and spring onions, a recipe to please a crowd.
-Great choice for any party, picnic or just a day to day treat.
+Great choice for Easter, or any party, picnic or family gathering.
 Easy to put together, gone from the plate in seconds.

 If you’ve liked my DEVILED EGG POTATO SALAD or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.